ZeroInfinite/fta-devops/mobile-devops/articles/hockey-app.md

     }
     ```

-5. Open the application and perform some basic user testing.
+5. Follow the appropriate step below;
+    * If you have an Android device, open the Mobile App on your device.
+You should be prompted to update the application.
+Open the application and perform a valid credit card submission.
+    * If you do not have an Android device, build the application from your Visual Studio Client onto a local emulator.
+Open the application and perform a valid credit card submission.

 6. Navigate to your application in your [HockeyApp Dashboard](https://rink.hockeyapp.net/manage/dashboard) and select the **Events** tab.
 You will notice telemetry appearing with respect to the custom events configured.